 If you are not a national of a majority English speaking country, then your degree must be no more than three and a half years old at the beginning of your programme of study.

 Find out more about our language requirements:

-Students should allow up to £400 a year for material costs to cover the four core design courses (£100 per course for adapting, reading, connecting and intersections) in relation to items such as:
+Students should allow up to £500 a year for material costs to cover the four core design courses (£125 per course) in relation to items such as:

 - drawing equipment

-Printing requirements on programme will be kept to a minimum with electronic submissions utilised in the majority of situations.
+Printing requirements on the programme will be kept to a minimum with electronic submissions used in the majority of situations.
 Please note other courses may have associated costs and students should contact the course organiser of those directly with any further queries.